 The financial report is prepared on the historical cost basis except for the following items which are measured on an alternative basis on each reporting date:

-- Financial instruments measured at fair value. - Land and Buildings are measured at fair value.
+- Debt and equity securities at FVOCI are measured at fair value. - Land and Buildings are measured at fair value.